Red-Bellied Piranha Care: The Complete Guide to Keeping Piranhas

 The head is blunt with a pronounced lower jaw that protrudes slightly forward, giving the fish its characteristic underbite.
 The teeth are the star feature: triangular, razor-sharp, and interlocking, arranged in a single row in each jaw.
 These teeth are designed for shearing and are replaced throughout the fish’s life when damaged.

 Juveniles are more silvery with prominent dark spots and less red coloring.
 As they mature, the red intensifies and the overall body darkens.
 Sexual dimorphism is subtle.
-Females tend to be slightly rounder when viewed from above, especially when carrying eggs, but there are no reliable external differences in coloring or finnage.
+Females are slightly rounder when viewed from above, especially when carrying eggs, but there are no reliable external differences in coloring or finnage.

 Average Size & Lifespan